ZIMO-Elektronik/ZUSI/README.md

 Features requests the transmission capabilities of connected devices.
 Feature bits (see baud rate and devices) will be pulled to 0 when at least one decoder does not support the corresponding feature.

 > [!WARNING]
 > Personal note: I think someone mixed up the baud rate flags 0 and 1.
 As defined, now the fastest decoder determines the transmission speed, not the slowest.
+In addition, the CRC is missing in the response of this packet... :cry:

 #### Exit
 <table>